FAQs

 The project won’t impact the Black Snake Inn building, other than ensuring it is appropriately maintained.

-How will the heritage values of the area be preserved if the bridge is removed?
+How will the heritage values of the area be preserved once the bridge is removed?

 The Derwent River crossing at Bridgewater is an area with important historic cultural heritage sites and values.
 The area has a rich heritage that spans back well before the existing bridge was built.
 As part of the Project, the substantial local heritage, including other historic sites in the area, will be promoted and the history made more accessible to Tasmanians and visitors alike.